'Awkward' And 'Insecure' Get To The Root Of Writer Issa Rae's Humor

 (LAUGHTER)

 RAE: (As Issa Dee) OK, since you guys are so interested in my personal life, here it is.
-I'm 28 - actually 29 because today is my birthday.
+I'm 28 - actually 29 'cause today's my birthday.
 I came from a great family.
 I have a college degree.
 I work in the nonprofit world because I like to give back.
-I've been with my boyfriend for five years, and I did this to my hair on purpose.
+I've been with my boyfriend for five years.
+And I did this to my hair on purpose.
 So I hope that covers everything.
 Does anybody actually have any questions about We Got Y'all?

 TIANA LE: (As Dayniece) Why ain't you married?